lloydjatkinson/astro-snipcart/packages/documentation/src/pages/en/getting-started.md

 This integration requires an environment variable named `PUBLIC_SNIPCART_API_KEY`.
 Remember, do not hardcode [magic strings](https://softwareengineering.stackexchange.com/questions/365339/what-is-wrong-with-magic-strings) and do not commit secrets to a repository.

+## Snipcart allowed domains

+Snipcart by default does not allow any site to use your API key.
+[You need to configure it to allow your domain.](https://docs.snipcart.com/v3/dashboard/store-configuration#5-domains--urls)

 #### CI/CD - GitHub Actions

 If you are using GitHub Actions as your build pipeline then you can use secrets and environment variables.
 Here is a job that allows a project using Astro Snipcart to access secrets as environment variables.